PhD Projects: Social Biobehavioural Research Group

 The project aims to measure the evolution of diverse health dimensions for monitoring changes in healthy ageing (HA), to elucidate the dynamic interactions between HA and its determinants, such as leisure activities, and antecedents, and to identify the impact of the pandemic on HA with the English Longitudinal Study of Ageing (ELSA).

-Social factors, mental health and genetic propensity: Saoirse Finn
+Social factors, mental health and genetic propensity: Dr Saoirse Finn

-Social capital, mortality, and health: Stergiani (Stella) Tsoli
+Social capital, mortality, and health: Dr Stergiani (Stella) Tsoli

 Making use of the National Child Development Study (NCDS) and the British Cohort Study (BCS) datasets and using advanced statistical methods, this project examines the long-term impact of social capital on mortality and physical and mental health outcomes using health biomarkers.